-Narrira Lemos de Souza is a researcher of online privacy and security products, and educator in the subjects of digital security and information.
+Narrira Lemos de Souza is a feminist activist working for social and environmental justice.
+Narrira works as a researcher of online privacy and security products, and a digital security trainer.

 This research has only been possible through the generous participation of people and of organizations that have contributed in the form of open interviews, conversation rounds, email exchanges and dialogues during trips.
 Below, we listed the names of the people and organizations1 who have directly contributed to the results we have presented in different occasions, online or live.